-ADAM Urbanism, working with the Prince’s Foundation for Building Community, are the masterplanners for Nansledan, a new mixed used urban extension to Newquay, Cornwall which will provide 3,750 new homes and a similar number of employment spaces.
-The objective is to create an exemplary mixed-use, sustainable extension to regenerate the local economy.
+ADAM Urbanism, working with the Prince’s Foundation, are the masterplanners for Nansledan, a new mixed used urban extension to Newquay, Cornwall which will provide 3,750 new homes and a similar number of employment spaces.
+The objective is to create an exemplary mixed-use, sustainable extension to regenerate the local economy (Fig 1).

 The existing north-south street pattern is restricted by a level crossing over the railway, causing significant network congestion.
 A primary objective is to provide a new north-south bridge over the railway so removing the level crossing, alleviating congestion and providing a more direct link east to the expanding Newquay Airport.

 PLACE LOGIC was used to test alternative routing options to identify a solution that:

 - maximised the collateral benefits to Nansledan and the whole Newquay area

 Figs. 1 & 2 Street Activity maps show:

 - there is a primary network which informs opportunities for mixed use development